List of Star Trek: Voyager characters: Icheb

 Icheb had many talents intellectually and fit in well with the crew of Voyager.
 His main position on Voyager was assisting Seven of Nine in the astrometrics laboratory.
 He sought to be admitted to the Starfleet Academy through training courses provided by the senior officers aboard Voyager.
 Partial communication was established with Starfleet Command on Earth, through which Icheb sat for and passed the entrance exam to the Academy.
 He gained the field rank of cadet from Captain Janeway.

 The episode "Shattered" featured an alternate timeline set in 2394 in which an adult Icheb (who had attained a field commission in Starfleet of Lieutenant Commander) helped Janeway and Chakotay restore Voyager to the correct space and time after it was hit by a "chronokinetic surge" that altered the ship.
 He did this by using advanced instruments that he and Naomi Wildman developed in the astrometrics lab.

+In "Imperfection," Seven's cortical node -- a vital Borg implant -- malfunctioned with no hope of repair or replacement.
+Icheb volunteered his own cortical node, citing his age and lesser dependance upon on his Borg implants for survival than Seven.
+Although reluctant to risk Icheb's life, Seven agreed and the procedure was a success.

 Icheb's final appearance in Voyager's last episode features him beating Tuvok at Kal-toh the very first time he plays it.
 Since Icheb is exceptionally bright he may have a natural ability at the game – Icheb himself attributes the win to 'beginner's luck' – but this loss is the last in a series of inconsistencies that leads Tuvok to suspect he has a chronic Vulcan disease.

 Icheb makes a cameo appearance in the Star Trek: Picard episode "Stardust City Rag".
 Now a Lieutenant serving in Starfleet, Icheb is mortally wounded when his Borg components are harvested, while he is awake and not anesthetized.
 In agony and dying, Icheb begs Seven to kill him and end his suffering.
 Seven refers to him as “my child”, then reluctantly complies.

-This scene, noted for its body horror element, also includes a tie into the Star Trek: Voyager episode "Imperfection", which involves Icheb donating the Borg portion of his eye to Seven of Nine; that history reveals the uselessness of the ghastly removal of his eye in "Stardust City Rag".
+In the present of the episode, Seven seeks revenge upon the person who was responsible for Icheb's death.

 Intiraymi portrayed Icheb in the non-canon 2015 fan film Star Trek: Renegades.